atgreen/idm-satellite-openshift-demo/README.md

 1. Run "`yum install -y ipa-server ipa-server-dns katello-agent && yum -y update && reboot`"

-1. Log back into the IdM server and run "```ipa-server-install -r ATGREEN.ORG --hostname=ipa.atgreen.org -p Redhat1! -a Redhat1! -n atgreen.org --ssh-trust-dns -U```".
+1. Log back into the IdM server and run "```ipa-server-install -r ATGREEN.ORG --setup-dns --forwarder 64.6.64.6 --forwarder 8.8.8.8 --hostname=ipa.atgreen.org -p Redhat1! -a Redhat1! -n atgreen.org --ssh-trust-dns -U```".
+Feel free to use some other DNS IPs for the DNS forwarder.
+The ones provided here are for Verisign's and Google's public DNS services.

 1. Configure the firewall like so...
 <pre><code>firewall-cmd --permanent --add-service=http --add-service=https \